gwirn/longship/README.md

 If in a directory which is in `/home/USER/..` a `~` will be displayed instead.

+If the current working directory is a symlink a 🔗 will be displayed after the file path.
+This relies on the shell exposing the `PWD` variable.
+Otherwise it will show the working directory as followed from the symlink.

 If rust, go, zig or python files are present in the current directory they will be indicated with an indicating emoji and the version of the compiler/ interpreter.